GoogleCloudPlatform/developer-journey-app/README.md

    cp .env.local.example .env.local
    ```

+   This file is used by Next.js to define default development values such as
-   If neccessary, change any of the default values provided.
+   `FIREBASE_EMULATOR_HOST`.
+If neccessary, change any of the default values
+   provided.

 4. Install npm dependencies: